krynv/passwordless/README.md

 # Passwordless App

-Simple 'passwordless' app for signing in using a link sent via email, using [Google Firebase](https://firebase.google.com/docs)
+A simple 'passwordless' app for signing in to a website using a web ink sent via email.
+This solution uses [Google Firebase](https://firebase.google.com/docs)

 Clone: